basilhendroff/smallstep/README.md

 ### Execution

 Once you've downloaded the script and prepared the configuration file, run this script (`./smallstep-jail.sh`).
 The script will run for several minutes.
-When it finishes, your jail will be created and SmallStep will be installed.
+When it finishes, your jail will be created and Smallstep will be installed.

+### Where to from here?

+Note: Wherever you see $(STEP PATH) used in the Smallstep guides, replace it with ${STEPPATH}.